Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 Comme Chez Soi is known as the best place to go for Italian food in Budapest.
 The menu is full of simple and delicious pizzas, pastas, seafood, and meat dishes, and there is a varied selection of antipasti options as well.
 Its generous helpings and reasonable prices have made it increasingly hard to get a table, so reservations are required.
 Open Monday to Saturday, 11am to midnight.

-One of the most popular meetings on the Formula 1 motor-racing circuit is the Hungarian Grand Prix.
+One of the most popular meetings on the Formula 1 circuit is the Hungarian Grand Prix.
 World class race drivers pit their wits and skills against each other on the Hungaroring track about 12 miles (20km) from central Budapest.
-Hungary had their first grand prix on a small track in Budapest in 1936 but due to the war and ensuing politics it was 50 years before another was held.
-The 1986 event was the first Grand Prix to take place behind the Iron Curtain.
-The Hungarian Grand Prix is enthusiastically supported and the narrow and twisty track means that it is associated with tense, processional races where cars are forced to follow the leader due to the difficulty and danger of passing.
-There have been some famous races on this track as a result of the difficulty of overtaking but in 2003 the track was adapted a little to try and allow more passing.
-It is a wonderful, extremely exciting, and hugely popular sporting event and shouldn't be missed by petrolheads and fans when travelling to Hungary.
+The 1986 event was the first Grand Prix to take place behind the Iron Curtain, its narrow and twisting track contributing tense races where cars must make dangerous and difficult passes to move up the field.
+It's a wonderfully exciting, hugely popular and unmissable sporting extravaganza.

-The green island of Obuda, in the Danube River just north of Budapest, is the venue each summer for what has become one of the largest open-air rock and pop gatherings in Europe.
-Thousands gather on the island for a week-long music extravaganza with more than 1,000 performances across 60 venues.
-Famous names that have performed at Sziget recently include The Killers, Placebo, Paolo Nutini, Snoop Dogg, The Subways, Korn, Sum 41, Maximo Park and Anti-Flag.
-The festival makes every attempt to cover all styles and genres of music and the programme always includes pop, rock, electronic, metal, folk, jazz, blues, alternative, world music and even classical.
-The island is equipped with basic camping facilities and numerous pubs and restaurants, which make it a bustling 'festival city' of about 400,000 people for the duration of the event.
-Literary events, theatre, circus acts, dance of all genres and art exhibitions also add spice to the happening festival scene and there are even some interesting lectures and talks to attend if you need a break from all the live music.
-Check the official website for programmes and ticket information.
+The green island of Obuda just north of Budapest is the venue each summer for the Sziget Festival, one of the largest open-air rock and pop gatherings in Europe.
+Thousands flock for a week-long music extravaganza with more than 1,000 performances across 60 venues, featuring famous artists such as The Killers, Paolo Nutini and Snoop Dogg and covering all genres from pop to rock and electronic to world music.
+The island has basic camping facilities and numerous pubs and restaurants, forming a bustling 'festival city' of about 400,000 people.
+Literary events, theatre, circus acts and art exhibitions add spice while there are even some interesting lectures and talks to attend if you need a break from the live music.

 Nightlife options in Budapest abound, from music lounges and jazz venues to trendy bars and nightclubs.
 New clubs open up throughout the city all the time, particularly in the areas around IX Raday Utca and VII Liszt Ferenc Tér.